unitymakesus/foriver/wp-content/plugins/the-events-calendar/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

 Users of the free The Events Calendar should post their questions in the plugin's [WordPress.org forum](https://wordpress.org/support/plugin/the-events-calendar/), which we hit about once a week (usually on Wednesdays).
-Please make sure to read [our sticky post](https://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first/) providing an overview of the support we provide free users BEFORE posting.
+Please make sure to read [our sticky post](http://m.tri.be/19oc) providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

 If you're already a PRO user, you're entitled access to our more actively-monitored [Events Calendar PRO forum](http://m.tri.be/2r) on our website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 Generally, except in times of increased support loads, we reply to all comments within 24-48 hours during the business week.

 = Events Calendar PRO looks awesome!
 I'm sold!
 How can I get my hands on it? =

 Events Calendar PRO can be purchased directly on [our website](http://m.tri.be/18wi).
-There are five (5) license types available, and all licenses include 1 year of access to support + updates.
+There are five (5) license types available, and all licenses include access to premium support, new feature releases, and regular maintenance updates.

 = I'm interested in PRO or another add-on, but there are a few questions I've got before making the purchase.
 Can you help me get those addressed? =